 Jewish law assigns this book to the festival of Shavuot for various reasons.
 The events take place during the summer harvest when “Weeks” is celebrated; Ruth was the ancestress of David who, according to tradition, died on Shavuot; Ruth’s acceptance of Judaism corresponds nicely with the Giving of the Torah in the desert to all of humanity; and Ruth’s loyalty symbolizes the fidelity to the Torah that is expected of all Jews.

 Why was this book written?
 The purpose is not apparent.
-Some say that it is simply “an interesting tale of long ago” (Pfeiffer).
-Others suggest that the author’s goal was to promote the inclusion of outsiders, such as Ruth, in the Assembly of Israel (Smith), especially during the days of Ezra and Nehemiah, who pursued an anti-foreigner policy.
-Driver claims that the goal was to establish David’s genealogy.
-For Vellas, family unity is at the center of the story.
-Recently, Adele Berlin maintained that the book is about “exile and return, land and people.”
+Some say that it is simply an interesting tale.
+Others have suggested that the author’s goal was to promote the inclusion of outsiders, such as Ruth, in the Assembly of Israel, especially during the days of Ezra and Nehemiah, who pursued an anti-foreigner policy.
+Another theory is that the goal was to establish David’s genealogy.
+For others, family unity is at the center of the story.
+Biblical scholar Adele Berlin has maintained that the book is about “exile and return, land and people.”

 I agree with those who posit that the most reasonable rationale is this: The author wished to stress that common people can do the right thing when they act unselfishly toward one another, as witnessed by the main characters in the book.
 This echoes the ancient rabbis who said that the Book of Ruth was written to teach us a lesson in gemilut hasadim, acts of loving-kindness (see Ruth Rabbah 2:15).
 It is this universal message that makes the idyllic Book of Ruth extremely appealing to everyone.

 Reprinted with permission from the author and the Union for Reform Judaism.